Vectornator vs Graphic vs Affinity Designer: Battle Of The Vector Apps

 Importing and Exporting

 Affinity Designer comes with a wider range of import and export options.

-For example, you can export your graphic as an SVG, PSD, EPS, PDF, JPEG, PNG, TIFF or GIF.
+For example, you can export your graphic as an SVG, PSD, EPS, PDF, JPEG, PNG, TIFF, or GIF.

-When you’re exporting, Designer offers live preview see you can see exactly what the exported version will look like.
+When you’re exporting, Designer offers a live preview see you can see exactly what the exported version will look like.

 It also has an option for what it calls Continuous Export.

 Say you’re creating a vector graphic you’re going to animate.